vring1/Football-Game/Game/Game/README.md

 In pgAdmin, create a schema within the database called 'game'.

-Create a virtuel environment (venv).
-Activate the environment by running the following command if using unix:

-    source Scripts/activate

-Now the environment is activated, and the following command can be run to install the necessary packages:
+Run the following command to install the necessary packages: (could be done in a virtual environment)

     pip install -r requirements.txt